Alfresco/alfresco-dockerfiles-bakery/adf-apps/acc/README.md

 To run the image it is recommended to review and provide the json config file.
 Example configuration of that file is stored on this repository: `test/configs/acc.json`.

-:warning: It is recommended to get your own config file
-- it may differ from the one stored on this repo.
+:warning: It is recommended to get your own config file because it may differ from the one stored on this repo.
 To get the config file either extract it from the artifact zip or copy it from the running image with:

 ```sh
 docker run --name temp-container -d localhost/alfresco/alfresco-control-center:latest && \